defold/doc/docs/en/manuals/message-passing.md

 1. The id you assign something
 2. In what collection you put it

 The Defold editor will automatically assign unique id:s within the current collection when you place a collection or game object.
-You can change these names to whatever you like--the editor will keep track of the id:s and make sure that names don't collide.
+You can change these names to whatever you like---the editor will keep track of the id:s and make sure that names don't collide.
 If you force a name collision, the Defold editor will signal an error.

 All addresses are expressed by a *URL* that uniquely identify each message sender and receiver in the running game.
 The URL consists of three components and is written in the following generic format: